anvilproject/anvil-portal/content/typography-test-page/typography-test-page.md

 ####Getting Content Reviewed
 ##### Creating a Pull Request Against Main
-Once the file looks ok, submit a pull request against the `main` branch, describing your changes and then request reviewers.
+Once the file looks OK, submit a pull request against the `main` branch, describing your changes and then request reviewers.

 ##### PR Review Policy
 We will generally request 2 reviewers for any complex technical content, team consensus for any marketing/branding/value proposition issues and allow the site maintainers to make typo or grammar fixes without additional reviewers.